This course provides graduates with the skills and knowledge necessary to apply best practice within information systems in organisations.

 In this section

-The GCE A Level requirement for this course is grades BBB.
+The GCE A Level requirement for this course is 300 UCAS tariff points including grades BBC.
 All subject areas considered.

 Desirable Subject Offer

-The requirement for this course is BTEC Level 3 Extended Diploma with overall award profile of DDM to include a minimum of 9 unit distinctions.
+The requirement for this course is BTEC Level 3 Extended Diploma with overall award profile of DDM to include at least 9 unit distinctions.
 All subject areas considered.

 Irish Leaving Certificate

-Overall Irish Leaving Certificate Highers requirement for this course B2,B2,B2,B2,B2 (typical grade profile).
+Overall Irish Leaving Certificate Highers requirement for this course is 300 UCAS tariff points including B1B2B2B3B3 (typical grade profile).
 All subject areas considered.

 Minimum Irish Leaving Certificate Ordinary Grade C3 in English and Mathematics also required.

-The Scottish Highers requirement for this course is BBBCC.
+The Scottish Highers requirement for this course is 300 UCAS tariff points including AABCC.
 All subject areas considered.

 Scottish Advanced Highers

-The Scottish Advanced Highers requirement for this course is CCC.
+The Scottish Advanced Highers requirement for this course is 300 UCAS tariff points including BBB.
 All subject areas considered.

-Overall International Baccalaureate Diploma requirement for this course is a minimum of 26 points to include 13 at Higher Level.
+Minimum 27 points (13 at higher level).
 Grade 4 in Mathematics and English Language also required in overall profile.

 Access to Higher Education (HE)